sudoskys/StableDiffusionBook/docs/paint/index.en.md

 - Height: same as Width but for individual image height.

 - Seed: starting point for RNG.
 Keep this the same to generate the same (or almost the same) images multiple times.
 There are no seeds that are inherently better than others but if you vary your input parameters only slightly seeds that produced good results previously will likely still produce good results.

 ## How to write prompts

 This is a general guide, the content is largely generic, there may be exceptions, please read the corresponding sections for the characteristics of different applications.

+- Vocabulary
+[^2]
+Words may consist of one or more symbols.
+Common words are usually resolved as single marks with a common meaning or a small number of meanings.
+Misspellings and uncommon words are parsed into multiple tags that derive meanings from a variety of different words, and often inconsistent meanings.

+Vowel changes are more likely to map you to a different unrelated word, with a more unique and stronger meaning and impact.

+So 'bank, bankk bank' is likely to be interpreted as a close synonym of 'bank'.
+But bonk - has a completely different meaning.

+- Case of word

+Clip's tagger lowercase all words before tagging them.
+Other models such as BERT and T5 tokenize capitalized words differently from uncapitalized.

 - Length